-- Any loose bolts or set screws.
+- · Any loose bolts or set screws.

 - Proper tensioning of all roller chains, drive belts and draper chains.

-- Proper PTO installation (see figure 3).
+- Proper PTO installation (see Figure 2).

-- Hydraulic cylinders and hoses being properly installed.
+- Hydraulic cylinders and hoses are properly installed.

 - Electric wires and hydraulic lines are adequately secured to prevent damage.

-- · Oil level in gear box up to fill plug.
+- · Oil level in gearbox up to fill plug.

-- · All shields and guards being in place.
+- All shields and guards are in place.

-- · Proper installation of any options.
+- Proper installation of any options.

 - Check tire pressure.
 Inflate implement tires to 45 psi and traction tires to 25 psi.